Amelia (Mimi Webb album)

-Amelia is the debut studio album by British singer and songwriter Mimi Webb, released on 3 March 2023 through Epic Records.
-It was preceded by the singles "House on Fire", "Ghost of You" and "Red Flags", while "Freezing" was released the same date as the album.
+Amelia is the debut studio album by British singer Mimi Webb, released on 3 March 2023 through Epic Records.
+It was preceded by the singles "House on Fire", "Ghost of You", "Red Flags" and "Roles Reversed", while "Freezing" was released on the same date as the album.
 A week after the album's release, Webb began the Amelia Tour, visiting the UK and Europe.

 Background

 Webb worked on the album for three years and called it "the best version of me" and asked listeners "to accept vulnerability without judgement while you listen to this record".
 Amelia is named for Webb's full first name, with Webb stating that there are "two sides" of her that she wants "people to get to know [...]
 Amelia, the girl from the UK countryside who loves to be at home with her family, friends, and dogs; and Mimi, the pop artist who loves to be up on stage traveling the world".
 Webb announced the album on 12 October 2022, following the release of the second single "Ghost of You".